menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, De Tour Village is generally considered to be a blue-collar town.
-35.62% of the De Tour Village workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+De Tour Village is a blue-collar town, with 35.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, De Tour Village is a village of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in De Tour Village who work in management occupations (23.29%), office and administrative support (8.22%), and teaching (6.85%).

 Setting & Lifestyle